abderrahimsoumer/summary-of-lessons/Analyzing Quantitative Data.md

 In order to compute the median we MUST sort our values first.

 Whether we use the mean or median to describe a dataset is largely dependent on the **shape** of our dataset and if there are any **outliers**.
 We will talk about this in just a bit!

+## The Mode

+The **mode** is the most frequently observed value in our dataset.

+There might be multiple modes for a particular dataset, or no mode at all.

+### No Mode

+If all observations in our dataset are observed with the same frequency, there is no mode.
+If we have the dataset:

+1, 1, 2, 2, 3, 3, 4, 4

+There is no mode, because all observations occur the same number of times.

+### Many Modes

+If two (or more) numbers share the maximum value, then there is more than one mode.
+If we have the dataset:

+1, 2, 3, 3, 3, 4, 5, 6, 6, 6, 7, 8, 9

+There are two modes 3 and 6, because these values share the maximum frequencies at 3 times, while all other values only appear once.